digitalbias/digitalbias.github.io/_posts/2016-06-16-ticket_to_ride_as_scrum.markdown

 ----

-[^1]: The image of people playing Ticket to Ride is used curtsey of a Creative Commons Attribution ShareAlike 3.0 license and was created by Matěj Baťha and can be found on the [Ticket to Ride Wikipedia article][wikipedia].
+[^1]: The image of people playing Ticket to Ride is used courtsey of a Creative Commons Attribution ShareAlike 3.0 license and was created by Matěj Baťha and can be found on the [Ticket to Ride Wikipedia article][wikipedia].